 A huge step forward to an eco-friendly future is through the development of sustainable products.
 Converting to these products will massively reduce your impact on the planet and help with protecting the oceans.

-Sustainable products are re-usable and are often ethically sourced made with eco-friendly materials.
+Sustainable products are re-usable and are often ethically sourced and made with eco-friendly materials.
 Not only will these products make a positive change to the environment but they will also benefit your lifestyle.

-There are many sustainable substitutes for the products you use in your day to day life, you just need to search for them.
+There are many sustainable substitutes for the products you use in your day-to-day life, you just need to search for them.
 Buying goods from sustainable companies will give you the pleasure of contributing to global environmental protection.

 As plastic straws are a major issue in marine pollution, you can substitute them for metal straws that you buy in packs and take out with you.
-Purchase a re-usable bag such as a tote bag or even just use paper bags.
+Purchase a reusable bag such as a tote bag or even just use paper bags.

 Make sure to verify the environmental impact of the brands from which you buy your products.
 Certain companies are now converting to sustainable manufacturing and producing organic resources.